 In 1946, Emile Allais (former Olympic skiing champion) and Jeannot’ Cattelin (former owner of La Sivolière), had a dream: to create a ski resort that went beyond everyone’s expectations.
 Their ambitious project came to fruition shortly after the Second World War and helped foster the development of winter sports.
 The result was one of the world’s most well- respected ski resorts: Courchevel.
 Close your eyes and imagine the world’s largest skiing area.
 The resort is located in the heart of the 3 Valleys area and its 600km of skiing slopes.
 It offers different categories of alpine runs, for the young and the not so young, for the inexperienced and the near experts as well as for those who merely want to enjoy the remarkable views.
 The amazing slope maintenance and snow making (477 snow cannons) of the slope bashers ensure 58% of the domain is skiable from the beginning of December through end of April.

-The 23 Rooms, 11 Suites and 1 Apartment have an incredible and warm light with a view of the village, the slopes or the forest.
+La Sivolière has hired Sara Copeland, a British interior designer, to work hand-in-hand with Florence Carcassonne so as not to distort the house’s existing style, but rather to make it even cosier.
+All the 20 rooms, including a flat and 4 suites are totally renovated: it is mix British comfort, shimmering and colourful velvet, wood and stone.
+The bathrooms are also redone and each new suite has a steam shower.
+All the rooms have an incredible and warm light with a view of the village, the slopes or the forest.
 Wood and stone dominates the lobby, providing a rustic atmosphere, which is softened by sofas inspired by Art Nouveau.
 An alcove off the lobby recreates the atmosphere of a smoking boudoir.
 The luxurious rooms, suites and apartment are beautifully-furnished and are truly welcoming after a hard day on the mountain.
 The suites and the apartment feature sitting areas, fireplace and a private terrace or balcony.
 Each of the rooms, suites and apartments exude an air of luxury and elegance.
-The suites and apartment feature sitting areas, fireplace and a private terrace or balcony.

-Le 1850 Be Organic is the gourmet restaurant of La Sivolière, run by a young chef native of Carpentras, Bilal Amrani.
+Le 1850 Be Organic is the gourmet restaurant of La Sivolière, run by the chef native of Carpentras, Bilal Amrani.
 Intimate and cozy, the restaurant welcomes guests into a homey atmosphere to enjoy the unique cuisine of Chef Bilal Amrani, while the dancing flames from the fire place and the logs artfully decorate the walls.
 A true extension of the surrounding nature, the walls are dressed in light sanded pinewood.
 Black lacquer and natural wood tables alternate, offering a minimalist and elegant décor to highlight La Sivolière’s new personalized china.
-Chef Bilal, proposes a new 100% organic ethical cuisine.
-Being a connoisseur of good food in addition to the opulence of the French terroir is not incompatible with the idea of being good to yourself, because reconnecting with a physical activity in altitude invites to cleanse its organism of additives to better satisfy it, the Chef has selected for the new season, producers working respectfully with nature, suppliers being sensitive to the approach of “choosing better”.
+Chef Bilal Amrani offers 100% organic and ethically raised cuisine for breakfast and dinner.
+For the 2018-2019 season, Chef has chosen producers whose work respects nature and suppliers with a “greener” approach to consumption.
+As for the decor, Sara Copeland worked hand in hand with Florence Carcassonne and Bilal Amrani to ensure that the surroundings will be in keeping with the dishes, recalling the organic choices and the colours of nature.
 The 1850, gourmet cuisine, is honored to have recently been awarded 3 Red Forks in the Michelin Guide.
 The menu is epicurean, innovative and sophisticated, in the reflection of the hotel.

 Freshly baked bread, homemade jam and alpine honey make breakfast a tantalising experience.
 At teatime the chef whips up exquisite hot chocolate, crepes and pastries to enjoy by the fire, or for something a little stronger, warm up with a mulled wine or cocktail in the cosy bar.
 For lunch, Le Dou is a must because it serves a different menu highlighting grilles meat and fish cooked on an indoor barbeque or a wood burning fire place, ideal to have a break after a morning on the slopes.